The DuPont Model Return on Equity Formula for Beginners

 Analyzing the Three Components of Return on Equity

-Simply stated, return on equity reveals how much after-tax profit a company earned in comparison to the total amount of shareholder equity found on the balance sheet.
-We briefly covered the concept of return on equity, or ROE, in the investing lessons I wrote to help you understand how to analyze an income statement and balance sheet.
-There, you discovered that return on equity is one of the most important indicators of a firm’s profitability and potential growth.
+Simply stated, ROE reveals how much after-tax profit a company earned in comparison to the total amount of shareholder equity found on the balance sheet.
+Return on equity is one of the most important indicators of a firm’s profitability and potential growth.
 Companies that boast a high return on equity with little or no debt relative to equity are able to grow without large capital expenditures, allowing the owners of the business to take freshly generated surplus cash and deploy it elsewhere.

 What many investors fail to realize, and where a DuPont Return on Equity analysis can help, is that two companies can have the same return on equity, yet one can be a much better business with much lower risks.
 This can have incredible consequences for your portfolio's returns over long periods of time as the better business is able to generate more free cash flow or owner earnings.

-The History of the DuPont Return on Equity Calculation
+The History of the DuPont Model ROE Calculation

 The DuPont model is so valuable because it doesn't just want to know what return on equity is, rather, it allows you to know what specific variables are causing the return on equity in the first place.
 By measuring and highlighting those underlying realities, it becomes easier to target them, develop corporate policies to improve or modify that which can be optimized, and take control through intelligent, purposeful, decisive action.